 Slamming into an end stop at high speed, especially with a fully loaded trolley hoist, will cause the trolley or bridge to stop abruptly and the load to swing.
 In a tight working area, this adds stress to the hoisting equipment and can damage the surroundings (for example, if a wide load that extends past the end of the bridge comes in contact with a conduit or process piping).
 Also, chances are increased of dropping a full load.

 3. By ensuring the safety of the operator and other personnel

 A distracted operator moving a loaded crane is an accident waiting to happen, and workplace fatalities have been recorded for this reason.
 Travel limits add an extra layer of protection for the operator and bystanders, stopping the movement of the trolley and bridge before anything catastrophic can happen.

 How do I get a trolley travel limit switch?

 Contact Shupper-Brickle Equipment to add a trolley travel limit switch to your overhead system.
-With 50 years in the business, we know overhead cranes!
-We offer new equipment, service and overhead lifting system engineering.
+With over 50 years in the business, we know cranes.
+Ask us about new equipment, field service, and overhead crane engineering.